Leendert van der Cooghen

 Leendert van der Cooghen (Haarlem, 9 May 1632 – Haarlem, 18 February 1681) was a Dutch painter, draughtsman and printmaker.
 An amateur artist of independent means, he left a small oeuvre of which his drawings represent the major portion.
 Recognised by his fellow artists, he was admitted to the Haarlem Guild of Saint Luke in 1652.

 Life

-Leendert van der Cooghen was born in Haarlem on 9 May 1632 as the son of the Flemish flax merchant Jacob Adriaensz. van der Cooghen and Agneta Casteleyns Leenaerdtsdochter, from the well-to-do van Beeresteyn family in Haarlem.
+Leendert van der Cooghen was born in Haarlem on 9 May 1632 as the son of the Flemish flax merchant Jacob Adriaensz. van der Cooghen and Agneta Casteleyns Leenaerdtsdochter, from the well-to-do van Beresteyn family in Haarlem.
 The family was possibly Catholic as in 1648 he joined a Catholic local militia, a so-called schutterij.
 He is believed to have trained with the Flemish painter Jacob Jordaens, either in Antwerp in the late 1640s, or more likely during Jordaens' presence in the Dutch Republic while working on decorations in the Oranjezaal at the Huis ten Bosch.